The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

 The companion, on the other hand, has increased its mass during the mass transfer to $71.1\msun$.
-It has also been rejuvenated (which we model according to eq.~58 of \cite{Belczynski2008a}) and spun up and at the offset of mass transfer is about $80\%$ of its way through the MS phase.
-During the HG stage it expands to $1330\rsun$, which is, however, not enough to cause a RLOF.
-It further increases its radius to $1650\rsun$ as a core-helium-burning supergiant, at which point it initiates a dynamically unstable mass transfer and the CE phase.
-As a result the wide binary orbit ($a=3678\rsun$) has decayed to $a=34\rsun$ and the secondary is left without any envelope as a naked WR star.
-We assume a $5\%$ Bondi-Hoyle accretion rate onto a compact object during CE, which leads the first BH to an only slight increase of its mass (by $0.6\msun$) and spin ($a_{\rm spin1}=0.05$).
-Shortly after ($0.3$ Myr after the CE) the secondary forms a BH in a direct collapse ($M_{\rm BH2}=24.7\msun$) with no natal kick and only $10\%$ neutrino mass loss.
-Because secondary has accreted a significant fraction of its mass ($\sim 20\%$) while still on the MS we assume that its increased rotation has led to a $\sim 20\%$ increase of the CO core mass with respect to the non-rotation stellar models (see Sec.~\ref{sec.Binary}).
-With the increased CO core mass of $M_{\rm CO}=26.0\msun$ the second BH is assigned with initial spin of $a_{\rm spin2} = 0.14$.
+It has also been rejuvenated (which we model according to eq.~58 of \cite{Belczynski2008a}) and spun up.
+At the offset of mass transfer, it is about $80\%$ of its way through the MS phase.
+During the HG stage it expands to $1330\rsun$, which is, however, not enough to cause a Roche lobe overflow (RLOF).
+It further increases its radius to $1650\rsun$ as a core-He-burning (CHeB) supergiant, at which point it initiates a dynamically unstable mass transfer and the common envelope (CE) phase.
+As a result, the wide binary orbit ($a=3678\rsun$) decays to $a=34\rsun$, and the secondary is left without any envelope as a naked WR star.
+We assume a $5\%$ Bondi-Hoyle accretion rate onto a compact object during CE, which leads the first BH to only a slight increase in mass (by $0.6\msun$) and spin ($a_{\rm spin1}=0.05$).
+Shortly after ($0.3$ Myr after the CE) the secondary forms a BH with mass $M_{\rm BH2}=24.7\msun$ in a direct collapse with no natal kick and only $10\%$ neutrino mass loss.
+Because the secondary accretes a significant fraction of its mass ($\sim 20\%$) while still on the MS, we assume that its increased rotation leads to a $\sim 20\%$ increase of the CO core mass with respect to the non-rotating stellar models (see Sec.~\ref{sec.Binary}).
+With the increased CO core mass of $M_{\rm CO}=26.0\msun$, the second BH is assigned an initial spin of $a_{\rm spin2} = 0.14$.